dush4439/BreathingRate/README.md

-# BreathingRate
-Calculation of Breathing Rate Using WiFi CSI Data.
+# Calculation of Breathing Rate from WiFi CSI Data.